Electric Vehicle Incentive Program

 Ensure your new vehicle is on the California Vehicle Rebate Project's (CVRP) list of eligible new vehicles before purchasing or leasing.
-Used vehicles may also be eligible even if they are not on the CVRP list.
+Used vehicles may also be eligible even if they are not on the current CVRP list.

 Eligible and complete applications are reviewed in order of submission, and incentives are limited to one per address within the same program year.

 Low Income qualified residents may be eligible for doubled incentive amounts!